29-Year-Old Defenseman – Pittsburgh Penguins

 Chris Summers Contract Information:

-Re-signed to a two-year contract with the Coyotes in May of 2014.
+Signed a two-year, two-way contract with the Penguins in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Chris Summers – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Chris Summers: Past News Updates ( ▲ View most recent update )